nnamon/nightsoferised/sessions/session2/session2.md

 1. Running a program
 2. Setting a breakpoint within a program
 3. Disassembling code
+4. Stepping through code
-4. Inspecting the registers
+5. Inspecting the registers
-5. Inspecting the memory
+6. Inspecting the memory
-6. Inquiring about the function call stack
+7. Inquiring about the function call stack
-7. Looking up file and process metadata
+8. Looking up file and process metadata

 ### Running a program